 KFWB (Los Angeles)

 WIL (St. Louis)

 WRKO (Boston – with Maine’s own JJ Jeffrey)

 XERF (Mexico with the legendary Wolfman Jack).

 Bill was one of those mythical teenagers who hid his “hi-tech” Philco transistor radio under his pillow at night so that he could tune in and listen to all those distant, clear-channel AM mega-stations after dark.
-This nightly listening experience provided the material and the backdrop for Bill’s idea of what his own Night Train Show could, should and would eventually be.
-In fact, the name of Bill’s show actually hails from Boston’s Arnie “Woo Woo” Ginsberg (who nows resides in Ogunquit, Maine); Arnie’s nightly radio show was called “The Night Train Show.”
-Arnie’s show aired weeknights for many years during the sixties on WMEX – 1510 on New England’s nineteen-sixties AM radio dial, which beamed its way into Portland, Maine, after the sun went down and after Portland’s low-powered AM stations powered down their own transmitters.
+This nightly listening experience provided the material and the backdrop for Bill’s concept of what his own Night Train Show could, should and would eventually be.
+In fact, the name of Bill’s show actually hails from Boston’s Arnie “Woo Woo” Ginsberg (who nows resides in Ogunquit, Maine); Arnie’s nightly radio show was called “The Night Train Show!”
+Arnie’s show aired weeknights for many years during the sixties on WMEX – 1510 on New England’s nineteen-sixties AM radio dial, which beamed its way into Portland, Maine, after the sun went down and after Portland’s AM stations powered down their own transmitters due to FCC regulations.

 Bill’s radio shows, with their vintage songs and hyped-up presentations, are always meant to help his listeners “Look for the Echo” of their musical youth.